Able Carry

 An image featuring Able Carry's homepage customer support section design.

-Lead Brand designer Judy Chen from Able Carry led and oversaw the application of branded assets, including logos, fonts, colours, and interface components.
+Lead Brand Designer Judy Chen of Able Carry oversaw our application of branded assets, including logos, fonts, colours, user interface, and all visual elements.

 An image featuring Able Carry's interactive menu design.

-Visitors can access an interactive menu to discover Able Carry's products by category or collection.
+Users can access an interactive menu on the website to discover Able Carry's products by category or collection.

 An image featuring Able Carry's search function design.

-Recommended keywords in the search function help visitors refine their search results.
+An array of recommended keywords below the search bar can help users narrow their search results.

-User interface components, such as an interactive menu and search function, provide visitors with recommendations to streamline their choices made on the website.
+User interface components, such as an interactive menu and a search bar, can help declutter the website's content and visual elements, providing recommendations to streamline a user's choices.

 An image featuring Able Carry's product page design.